The-Knights-of-Ni/5206-docs/onboarding/software.rst

 One of our core values is inclusivity, so we want to make sure that anyone regardless of experience feels ready to participate.
 Therefore, we’ve split this guide into two sections.

-The first section describes how to install graphical versions of all the apps needed.
+The first section describes how to install graphical (GUI) versions of all the apps needed.
 Most new members will find this process easiest to follow and most convenient because it avoids the use of a terminal, which is a way to issue text-based commands to control a computer.
 Although the terminal is a widely useful tool that is used by programmers around the world, it is not necessary to use to participate in our team.